jcm0905/CS544/README.md

 After running the program:
 - Navigate to the `server_files` directory to see if the file is present there
 - The transferred file will have a `_svr` in its name
-- In a free terminal, be sure you're in the `FTPQUIC` folder and run this command to perform a comparison between both files:
+- In a free terminal, be sure you're in the `FTPQUIC` folder and run this command to perform a comparison between the original file and the transferred file:
 ```sh
 diff test_file server_files/test_file_svr
 ```

-If there is no output, it means that there is no difference between the two files (i.e., the file transferred successfully) Again, feel free to change the file names to specify which files are being compared
+If there is no output, it means that there is no difference between the two files (i.e., the file transferred successfully)

 ## Deleting the Python Virtual Environment

-If you would like to delete the virtual environment in the project directory, run this command:
+If you would like to delete the virtual environment `venv` in the `FTPQUIC` folder, run this command:
 ```sh
 rm -rf venv
 ```

 ## Deleting server_files/ directory

-If you would like to remove the `server_files` directory to start from scratch, run this command:
+If you would like to remove the `server_files` directory, run this command:
 ```sh
 rm -rf server_files/
 ```